 Kale (Brassica oleracea) is a leafy vegetable in the Brassica or cole crop family.
 It is usually grouped into the cooking greens category with collards, mustard, and Swiss chard, but it is actually more of a non-heading cabbage.
 The leaves grow from a central stem that elongates as it grows.
 Kale is a powerhouse of nutrients.

 Kale is much easier to grow than cabbage.
 It can be grown as a cut and come again vegetable, so a few plants may be all you need.
 The plants can be quite ornamental, with leaves that can be curly or tagged, purple or shades of green.
 It is considered a cool-season vegetable and can handle some frost, when mature.

 Kale is a biennial that is usually grown as an annual.
-It will over-winter in most zones, with adequate protection, but will collapse if exposed to heavy frosts or snow.
+It will last over winter in most zones, with adequate protection, but will collapse if exposed to heavy frosts or snow.
 It can be grown throughout the winter in USDA Zones 7 through 9 if winters are mild and there is adequate water.

 The size of plants will vary with the variety.
-Most can get about 2 feet tall with a 1-to 3-foot spread.
+Most can get about two feet tall with a one to three foot spread.

 Since kale is grown for its leaves, not flowers, it can handle full sun to partial shade.
 Sun exposure is just one factor in growing healthy kale plants.
 They can handle more sun if they are given plenty of water to cool the soil.
 Partial shade will be required if the weather is warm and dry.

 Days to Harvest

-You can harvest a few young leaves, but expect to wait approximately two months for mature plants from seed.
+You can harvest a few young leaves, but expect to wait approximately two months for mature plants from seeds.
 Check the days to maturity on the seed packet or plant label for more precise timing.